Skip to Main Content

 Newcomers to a New Land

 black and white image of pioneer menNewcomers to a New Land was originally 26 five-minute radio programs about individuals and episodes in Oklahoma history.
-The programs were produced as part of the Oklahoma Image Project a 3 year statewide, grassroots effort that began in 1979 with the aim of increasing public awareness about Oklahoma's rich and varied multicultural heritage.
+The programs were produced as part of the Oklahoma Image Project, a statewide grassroots effort that began in 1979 with the aim of increasing public awareness about Oklahoma's rich and varied multicultural heritage.
+These recordings broaden Oklahoma history beyond the usual views of "cowboy and Indian, land runs and oil booms, dust bowl and the Great Depression."

 UCO's Special Collections on Display